Dr Patricia Gray

-Patricia Gray is a Reader in Criminology and Criminal Justice .
+Patricia Gray was a Reader in Criminology and Criminal Justice .
 She joined the University of Plymouth in 1998 and previously worked at the University of Hong Kong.

 Roles on external bodies

-Reviewer for the Economic and Social Science Research Council (ESRC) in UK (2010 onwards).
-In past two years I have reviewed research on youth justice and community sentences.
+b.
+Reviewer for the Economic and Social Science Research Council (ESRC) in UK since 2010.

-Patricia teaches in four areas on the Criminology and Criminal Justice Studies undergraduate programme, namely youth crime and youth justice; comparative youth justice; penal theory and policy ; and gender and criminal justice.
-She also teaches on the new Masters Degree in Criminology and is the Director of Studies for several postgraduate students, two of whom have recently successfully obtained PhDs.
+Patricia taught in four areas on the Criminology and Criminal Justice undergraduate programme, namely youth criminology and youth justice; comparative youth justice; penal theory and policy ; and gender and criminal justice.
+She also taught on the Masters Degree in Criminology and is the Director of Studies for several postgraduate students, three of whom have recently successfully obtained PhDs.

 Staff serving as external examiners

-Patricia's research interests are in the areas of youth crime and youth justice; comparative youth justice; penality and the governance of crime; risk, social exclusion and social justice; restorative justice; women's imprisonment; gender and criminal justice; and socio-legal issues.
+Patricia's main research interests are in the areas of youth criminology and youth justice; comparative youth justice; penality and the governance of crime; risk, social exclusion and social justice; restorative justice; desistance, harm, rehabilitation and imprisonment; gender and criminal justice; and socio-legal issues.